Ármann (women's basketball): History

 Ármann won the ignaural national championship in 1953 and added two more in 1959 and 1960.
 In 2009, the players, unhappy with poor training facilities and lack of practice time from the club, contacted Ungmennafélagið Stjarnan and inquired if the board would be interested in starting a women's team.
 The Stjarnan board responded positively, as they had been unsuccessfully trying to start a women's team for a few years, and in the end all 14 Ármann players transferred over to form the first Stjarnan women's team. Ármann did not field a team again until the 2017–2018 season when it failed to register a win in 24 games in the 1. deild kvenna.
 In May 2020, the team returned to the 1. deild kvenna for the first time since 2018.
 On 15 March 2022, the team won the 1. deild kvenna championship, its first title in 62 years, after winning 18 of 20 games, including 15 in a row to finish the season.

+In March 2025, Ármann gained promotion to the Úrvalsdeild kvenna for the first time in 65 years.